Spark4444/MinimalisticNewTab/README.md

 ### Main page
 * `Enter` to search a query in the current window
 * `Alt+Enter` When searching in the search input opens the search query in a new tab

+### Settings
+* You can enter null or undefined or nothing to set your wallpaper as nothing
+* You can drop a config/image file onto the setings window to apply the config or the image as wallpaper

 ### Calculator
 * All the signs and numbers on the keyboard/numpad work in the calculator to enter values
 * `F9` to change the sign